-As of December 31, 2020, Teekay Corporation (NYSE: TK), through its 100%-owned subsidiaries, Teekay Holdings Limited and Teekay Finance Limited, had a 28.6% economic interest and a 53.9% voting interest in us through its ownership of approximately 5.0 million shares of our Class A common stock and 4.6 million shares of our Class B common stock, respectively.
+As of December 31, 2021, Teekay Corporation (NYSE: TK), directly or through its 100%-owned subsidiaries, Teekay Holdings Limited and Teekay Finance Limited, had a 29.8% economic interest and a 54.7% voting interest in us through its ownership of approximately 5.5 million shares of our Class A common stock and 4.6 million shares of our Class B common stock.

 Our shares of Class A common stock entitle the holders thereof to one vote per share and our shares of Class B common stock entitle the holders thereof to five votes per share, subject to a 49% aggregate Class B common stock voting power maximum.
 Teekay Corporation currently holds a majority of the voting power of our common stock, and as such, we are controlled by Teekay Corporation.
-Teekay Corporation also controls its publicly-listed subsidiary, Teekay LNG Partners L.P.
-(NYSE: TGP).

-Please read Exhibit 8.1 to this Annual Report for a list of our subsidiaries as of December 31, 2020.
+Please read Exhibit 8.1 to this Annual Report for a list of our subsidiaries as of December 31, 2021.